Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 Why sow directly in pots?

-I do this with crops that don't like to be pricked out or crops with large
+I do this with crops that don't like being pricked out or with large

 seeds for which

 trays are too small.
 I also do this with crops that have deep roots.
-And finally, I also do it with crops that I normally sow or plant outside early but that is not possible due to the weather (frost or excess water).
+And finally, I also do this with crops that I normally sow or plant outdoors early, but that's not possible due to weather (frost or an excess of water).

-You might now say: 'Tom, then your plants will lack nutrients in sowing and cutting soil when they continue to grow'.
-Correct thinking.
-In the chapter above 'Why pre-sow, point 3' I said that seeds should not be sown in nutrient-rich vegetable garden or
+You might be saying, "Tom, then your plants won't have enough nutrients in the seed and cutting mix as they grow."
+You're right.
+In the chapter above, "Why pre-sow, point 3," I said that seeds shouldn't be sown in nutrient-rich vegetable garden or

-potting soil but better in poorer sowing and cutting soil that has a better structure.
-In order to be able to pre-sow in pots in sowing and cutting soil without the young plant starving after the first two real leaves, I have a trick.
-I fill 3/4 of the contents of my pot with
+potting soil , but rather in poorer seed and cutting mix with a better structure.
+To be able to pre-sow in pots with seed and cutting mix without the young plant starving after the first two true leaves, I have a trick.
+I fill my pot three-quarters full with vegetable garden

-potting soil for vegetable gardens that does contain enough nutrients.
-I fill the top layer of the pot with 1/4 sowing and cutting soil.
-I sow the seed in that top layer of sowing and cutting soil and when it continues to grow and needs nutrition, it comes across the bottom layer
+potting soil that does contain enough nutrients.
+I fill the top layer of the pot with one-quarter seed and cutting mix.
+I sow the seed in that top layer of seed and cutting mix, and when it starts growing and needs nutrients, it encounters the bottom layer

 of potting soil that does contain nutrients.

-Which crops do I sow directly in pots ?
+Which crops do I sow straight away in pots ?

 -

-leek : I sow my very early and summer leek in a P9 pot in a top layer of sowing and cutting soil
+leek : I sow my very early and summer leeks in a P9 pot in a top layer of sowing and cutting soil

 -

-seed potatoes onions, shallots and/or garlic when the ground is still frozen in February/March and my seed potatoes threaten to germinate.
+seed potatoes onions, shallots and/or garlic when the ground is still frozen in February/March and my seed potatoes are in danger of germinating.

 Water pots quickly and efficiently

-In this piece of film you can see the growing
+In this film clip you see the growing

 https://youtu.be/BfNMD9urzx8?t=92